Frequently Asked Questions

 What if I don't complete all of the GCSP requirements before I graduate?

-The NAE will not recognize partial completion of GCSP requirements, so students who do not complete all of the requirements will not receive the certificate from the NAE or have the special cord at graduation.
+The program will not recognize partial completion of GCSP requirements, so students who do not complete all of the requirements will not receive the award at graduation.

 Are there additional costs associated with being a Grand Challenges Scholar?